DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 ### Thoughts
 I'm still changing a lot of the components for my project so the most acuate list for my features would be on the read me.

 After fixing the schematics with Github Copilot, and my friend helping me understand some of my problems with the pcb, I decided to continue this project and hopefully finished between the school holidays (context, NZ school holidays: 30th June - 13th July).

 I have to update so much things due to me changing components its not funny.

+This one is even more important but I don't know where to put it but, I decided to not use a battery.
+Due to my inexperience, using the plug is the best way for me to make the project to make it simpler and for me to not worry about anything else.
+This also reminds me about my LED which I think I have mentioned but I'll just mention it again, I will be remove the LED's for simplicity for the PCB and case design.

 Time spent: 6 hours
 ---